-For example, if a Tariff has Rate r1(tierThreshold=0, value=-.10) and Rate r2(tierThreshold=20, value=-.15), customers would pay 0.1/kWh for the first 20 kWh in a day, and 0.15 for any additional usage during the day (a "day" is midnight-to-midnight).

-- Time-of-use rates are specified by some combination of dailyBegin/dailyEnd and/or weekly-Begin/weeklyEnd values.
+- Tiered rates are specified by providing multiple Rates with different values for tierThreshold.
+For example, if a Tariff has Rate r1(tierThreshold=0, value=-.10) and Rate r2(tierThreshold=20, value=-.15), customers would pay 0.1/kWh for the first 20 kWh in a day, and 0.15 for any additional usage during the day (a "day" is midnight-to-midnight). - Time-of-use rates are specified by some combination of dailyBegin/dailyEnd and/or weekly-Begin/weeklyEnd values.
 The dailyBegin/dailyEnd values are in hours past midnight, and weeklyBegin/weeklyEnd values are day-of-week, in the range 1=Monday through 7=Sunday.
 For example, an overnight rate could be specified as dailyBegin=23, dailyEnd=6.
-Similarly, a weekend rate would have weeklyBegin=6, weeklyEnd=7. - Two-part tariffs (fixed daily fee plus usage fee) are specified by including a non-zero periodic Payment, which specifies the daily fixed charge.
-The actual payment will be 1/24 of the periodic Payment every hour. - Signup payments in either direction (fee or bonus) are paid when a Customer subscribes to a Tariff. - Early withdrawal penalties are specified by including a non-zero minDuration and a non-zero earlyWithdrawalPayment. - Variable rates must specify minValue, maxValue, and expectedMean values, along with a noticeInterval.
+Similarly, a weekend rate would have weeklyBegin=6, weeklyEnd=7. - Two-part tariffs (fixed daily fee plus usage fee) are specified by including a non-zero periodicPayment, which specifies the daily fixed charge.
+The actual payment will be 1/24 of the periodicPayment every hour. - Signup payments in either direction (fee or bonus) are paid when a Customer subscribes to a Tariff.
+A negative signup payment (paid by the customer to the broker) must be fully refunded to the customer if the Tariff is ever revoked. - Early withdrawal penalties are specified by including a non-zero minDuration and a non-zero earlyWithdrawalPayment. - Variable rates must specify minValue, maxValue, and expectedMean values, along with a noticeInterval.
 More detail on specifying and updating variable rates is provided below. - Interruptible rates allow for some portion of the Customer's load or production to be curtailed during a timeslot in order to reduce overall energy costs or to reduce the cost of balancing.
 An interruptible rate is specified with a non-zero value for maxCurtailment, which is the maximum portion of the Customer's capacity that can be switched off in a given timeslot.
-Most customers will respond to a load curtailment by shifting the curtailed load to the following timeslot, or possibly to a timeslot further in the future.
+Most customers will respond to a load curtailment by shifting the curtailed load to the following timeslot, or possibly to a timeslot further in the future. - For energy storage devices, RegulationRates can be included that specify separate payments for use of the device for up-regulation or down-regulation.